rjjb3427/ruby-training/README.md

 ![Ruby](ruby.png)

+## Challenges

-* [Challenges](https://github.com/simplonco/ruby-challenges) It will maybe hurt a bit, but for your good! :cactus:
+* :trophy: [Challenges](https://github.com/simplonco/ruby-challenges) It will maybe hurt a bit, but for your good! :cactus:

 ## Ressources